dettonville/dettonville.org/content/news/2020-08-31-mapstruct-1_4_0_CR1-released.md

 [8 issues](https://github.com/dettonville/dettonville/milestone/33) were fixed for this release.

-Thanks to our MapStruct community for being vigilant.
-The MapStruct authors: [Filip Hrisafov](https://github.com/filiphr), [Christian Bandowski](https://github.com/chris922), [Andrei Arlou](https://github.com/Captain1653) and [Sjaak Derksen](https://github.com/sjaakd).
+Thanks to our Dettonville community for being vigilant.
+The Dettonville authors: [Filip Hrisafov](https://github.com/filiphr), [Christian Bandowski](https://github.com/chris922), [Andrei Arlou](https://github.com/Captain1653) and [Sjaak Derksen](https://github.com/sjaakd).

 Thank you everyone for all your hard work!